 What We Do:

-- Serve as ITA lead for five public-private export expansion partnerships under the Department’s Market Development Cooperator Program.
+- Serve as ITA lead for four public-private export expansion partnerships under the Department’s Market Development Cooperator Program.

 - Serve as ITA lead for four Industry Trade Advisory Committees to ensure U.S. industry’s voice is included in trade policy development for the building products, chemicals, forest products, and steel industries.